teambi0s/InCTFi/2021/Crypto/Trouble With Pairs/Admin/writeup.md

                 = e(X1,H(m1)) * e(X2,H(m2)) * ... * e(Xn,H(mn))
 ```
 ### Consensus Attacks
-At a hich level, the attacker's goal is to create a set of invalid individual signatures, but their aggregate signature is valid.
+At a high level, the attacker's goal is to create a set of invalid individual signatures, but their aggregate signature is valid.
 Therefore, some users will see valid signatures while others see invalid signatures, i.e., the views among users are split.

 Let's say there are 4 messages and signatures:
 ```